5 Critical Skills for Autonomous Teams

 For rules — and autonomy — to work, the people who must follow the rules must participate in creating the rules.
 You also need the following five critical skills to build an autonomous team:

-For a team or organization to be autonomous, it needs clearly defined relationships with defined go-to people for different issues.
+For a team or organisation to be autonomous, it needs clearly defined relationships with defined go-to people for different issues.
 That means you need to know each team member’s strengths and weaknesses—technically and personally.

 You need to know the go-to person and be confident in consulting them.
 Authority and decision-making rules also need to be defined.